IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/MsgSpec.md

 # IPython widget messaging specification version 2

+The model implemented is the Model State v8, for ipywidgets 7.4., @jupyter-widgets/base 1.1., and @jupyter-widgets/controls 1.4.*.

 > Largely based on: https://github.com/jupyter-widgets/ipywidgets/blob/master/packages/schema/messages.md

 > The messaging specification as detailed is riddled with assumptions the IHaskell widget